-And the supplement industry knows that, too, so when they were trying to think of ways to sell more costly versions of creatine to the public they came up with the
+And supplement companies know it, too, so when they were dreaming up ways to make people pay over the odds for creatine, they came up with the

-In terms of research, there’s absolutely nothing to suggest that creatine causes muscle cramps, with some studies even showing the opposite is true and that it improves both hydration and body temperature during exercise.
-I believe the only way this issue could arise is if the trainee wasn’t drinking enough water, in which case that’s the problem to correct, not the use of creatine.
+There’s no research to suggest that creatine causes muscle cramps, and I believe the only way this situation might happen is if a trainee wasn’t drinking enough water in the first place – in which case that’s the issue, not creatine.
 (7, 8)

-The final nail in the coffin for this creatine myth came via a two year study from Arkansas State University.
-A team of researchers worked with a group of college footballers during the 1998, 1999, and 2000 seasons to see if continuous creatine usage would lead to an increase in injury, muscle cramps, dehydration, muscle tightness, illness, or muscle pulls of any kind.
-It did not.
+Nevertheless, this myth rumbled on for decades until a two-year study from Arkansas State University put it to rest.
+Worked alongside a group of college footballers throughout a three-year period, the researchers wanted to see if long-term creatine supplementation would lead to an increase in either injuries, muscle cramps, dehydration, muscle tightness, illnesses, or muscle pulls of any kind.
+They concluded that it did not.
 (9)

-I can still remember the exact moment I realized the game was up for me.
-I was looking through some old family photos, and I noticed that no matter how far back in time I went, even to my baby photos, my Dad’s gleaming cranium was always there.
-Sure enough, by my 23rd birthday the glorious full head of Bon Jovi-eqsue hair I had throughout my teens (yep) was no more, and I became the Russ you know today.
+I can remember the exact moment I knew the game was up for my hair.
+I was 20 years old, and my Dad smirked, “Enjoy it while you’ve got it.
+My dad went bald at 25, and so did I!”
+Sure enough, by the time my 23rd birthday arrived my glorious Bon Jovi-eqsue hair (yep) was no longer with us, and I became the Russ you know today.

 Anyway, back to creatine!
-The link between creatine and hair loss stems from one study performed by Dutch researchers in 2009, in which they discovered that trainees who had higher levels of creatine also had higher levels of DHT (dihydrotestosterone), a hormone which leads to hair loss.
-The researchers weren’t sure why this link appeared, so in the years that followed there’s been several more studies which aimed to get to the bottom of it, but none have been able to replicate the results of the 2009 study.
-(10, 11, 12, 13, 14, 15)
+The link between creatine and hair loss stems from one 2009 study where Dutch researchers noticed that trainees who had the highest levels of DHT (dihydrotestosterone; a hormone which causes hair loss) also had high levels of creatine.
+Was it just a coincidence?
+They weren’t sure at first, so there have been several more studies since then which aimed to replicate the results – and none did.
+(10, 11, 12, 13, 14, 15, 1)

 Finally, a 2021 meta-analysis declared:

-“The current body of evidence does not indicate that creatine supplementation increases total testosterone, free testosterone, DHT or causes hair loss/baldness.”– Journal of the International Society of Sports Nutrition (1)
+“The current body of evidence shows that creatine supplementation does not increase total testosterone, free testosterone, DHT, or cause hair loss/baldness.”

-This one is mainly caused by the confusion between creatine and creatinine.
+This one is caused by the confusion between creatine and creatinine.

-This myth was everywhere in the late nineties after the media reported what appeared to be the poor kidney health of a young trainee as a result of using creatine supplements.
-Of course, the media being the controversy-chasing c**k-toboggans they are, they failed to mention that the trainee was diagnosed with kidney damage eight years previously, and that it wasn’t from creatine use!
+Anyway, I first heard this myth in the 90s, when the media printed a story about a young man who supposedly died as a result of poor kidney health caused by using creatine supplements.
+It created mayhem in the fitness world, so it’s worth knowing that this press release was absolute rubbish; it failed to mention that the trainee had been diagnosed with kidney damage eight years previously, and that it wasn’t from creatine use!
 (16)

-Finally, if you are one of the very small percentage of users who still experience gastrointestinal distress even at a low 5-10 gram dose, but you’re desperate to unlock the huge training benefits it offers, then I recommend switching to a different form of creatine, such as creatine HCL (creatine hydrochloride), which is slightly more expensive but will perform the exact same job as creatine monohydrate in about half the dose, making it easier for your body to absorb!
+If you are one of the small percentage of people who do experience gastrointestinal distress (even at 5-10 grams), I recommend switching to creatine hydrochloride (creatine HCL).
+This more recent version of creatine is slightly more expensive than standard monohydrate, but it can do the same job in a smaller dose, making it easier for your body to absorb.
 (25)

 Thankfully, it needn’t be.